dagger/dagger/docs/learn/1011-package-manager.md

 ### Install

-In our example we will use `gcpcloudrun` module from [github](https://github.com/dagger/packages/blob/main/gcpcloudrun/source.cue)
+In our example we will use `gcpcloudrun` package from [github](https://github.com/dagger/packages/blob/main/gcpcloudrun/source.cue)
 Let's first add it to our `source.cue` file:

 ```cue title="./source.cue"